Formal language: Words over an alphabet

-An alphabet, in the context of formal languages, can be any set, although it often makes sense to use an alphabet in the usual sense of the word, or more generally any finite character encoding such as ASCII or Unicode.
-The elements of an alphabet are called its letters.
-An alphabet may contain an infinite number of elements; however, most definitions in formal language theory specify alphabets with a finite number of elements, and most results apply only to them.
+An alphabet, in the context of formal languages, can be any set; its elements are called letters.
+An alphabet may contain an infinite number of elements; however, most definitions in formal language theory specify alphabets with a finite number of elements, and many results apply only to them.
+It often makes sense to use an alphabet in the usual sense of the word, or more generally any finite character encoding such as ASCII or Unicode.

 A word over an alphabet can be any finite sequence (i.e., string) of letters.
 The set of all words over an alphabet Σ is usually denoted by Σ* (using the Kleene star).
 The length of a word is the number of letters it is composed of.
 For any alphabet, there is only one word of length 0, the empty word, which is often denoted by e, ε, λ or even Λ. By concatenation one can combine two words to form a new word, whose length is the sum of the lengths of the original words.
 The result of concatenating a word with the empty word is the original word.

 In some applications, especially in logic, the alphabet is also known as the vocabulary and words are known as formulas or sentences; this breaks the letter/word metaphor and replaces it by a word/sentence metaphor.

 Definition

-A formal language L over an alphabet Σ is a subset of Σ*, that is, a set of words over that alphabet.
-Sometimes the sets of words are grouped into expressions, whereas rules and constraints may be formulated for the creation of 'well-formed expressions'.
+Given a non-empty set $\Sigma$, a formal language $L$ over $\Sigma$ is a subset of $\Sigma^*$, which is the set of all possible finite-length words over $\Sigma$.
+We call the set $\Sigma$ the alphabet of $L$.
+On the other hand, given a formal language $L$ over $\Sigma$, a word $w \in \Sigma^*$ is well-formed if $w\in L$.
+Similarly, an expression $E\subseteq\Sigma^*$ is well-formed if $E\subseteq L$.
+Sometimes, a formal language $L$ over $\Sigma$ has a set of clear rules and constraints for the creation of all possible well-formed words from $\Sigma^*$.

 In computer science and mathematics, which do not usually deal with natural languages, the adjective "formal" is often omitted as redundant.
+On the other hand, we can just say "a formal language $L$" when its alphabet $\Sigma$ is clear in the context.

-While formal language theory usually concerns itself with formal languages that are described by some syntactical rules, the actual definition of the concept "formal language" is only as above: a (possibly infinite) set of finite-length strings composed from a given alphabet, no more and no less.
+While formal language theory usually concerns itself with formal languages that are described by some syntactic rules, the actual definition of the concept "formal language" is only as above: a (possibly infinite) set of finite-length strings composed from a given alphabet, no more and no less.
 In practice, there are many languages that can be described by rules, such as regular languages or context-free languages.
-The notion of a formal grammar may be closer to the intuitive concept of a "language," one described by syntactic rules.
-By an abuse of the definition, a particular formal language is often thought of as being equipped with a formal grammar that describes it.
+The notion of a formal grammar may be closer to the intuitive concept of a "language", one described by syntactic rules.
+By an abuse of the definition, a particular formal language is often thought of as being accompanied with a formal grammar that describes it.